e-picas/bash-utils/man/MANPAGE.7.md

 or another script.
 A global synopsis of a command line call can be:

     path/to/script [-o | --options (=argument)] [--] [<parameter> ...]
-    # i.e.:
+    # e.g.:
     program-to-run -o --option='my value' --option-2 'my value' argument1 argument2

 The rules are the followings:

--   *options* are various settings passed to the script when calling it ; each option is prefixed by one or more dash `-` and can have an argument ; by convention, a short option is composed by one single letter prefixed by one dash, i.e. `-o`, and a long option is composed by a word prefixed by two dashes, i.e. `--option` ; when an option accepts an argument, it must be separated from the option name by an equal sign, i.e. `--option=argument` and `-o=argument` ; i.e.
+-   *options* are various settings passed to the script when calling it ; each option is prefixed by one or more dash `-` and can have an argument ; by convention, a short option is composed by one single letter prefixed by one dash, e.g. `-o`, and a long option is composed by a word prefixed by two dashes, e.g. `--option` ; when an option accepts an argument, it must be separated from the option name by an equal sign, e.g. `--option=argument` and `-o=argument` ; e.g.
     `./script -o --option-with-no-arg --option-with-arg=argument_value`
 -   a double dashes ` -- ` can be used to identify the end of options ; the rest of the call will be considered as arguments only
--   an *argument* is a setting passed to the script when calling it ; the arguments are not the same as the options as they are not named but identified by their positions ; i.e. `./script --option argument1 argument2`
+-   an *argument* is a setting passed to the script when calling it ; the arguments are not the same as the options as they are not named but identified by their positions ; e.g. `./script --option argument1 argument2`

 #### Commands vs. builtins